 Isabel Wilkerson, writing in The New York Times, concludes that though the Great Migration forms the backdrop for the plot, The Twelve Tribes of Hattie is really the story of “a mother’s loss and the toll it takes on her and her children, their feeble attempts to escape their lives and the costs borne by every one of them.”

 Mathis’s nonfiction has been published in the The New York Times, The Financial Times, The New Yorker, Brick, Glamour, and Guernica.
 Her essay “On Impractical Urges,” about how race, class, and sex intersect with ambition, was included in the anthology Double Bind: Women on Ambition (Liveright, 2017).
 Mathis also contributed an essay to Light the Dark: Writers on Creativity, Inspiration and the Artistic Process (Penguin, 2017).
-Mathis has been the recipient of a 2014-15 New York Public Library’s Cullman Center Fellowship and a Bogliasco Foundation Fellowship, and a fellowship from the Civitella Ranieri Foundation in Italy.
-She has taught creative writing at The Writer’s Foundry MFA Program at St. Joseph’s College, Brooklyn.
+Mathis has been the recipient of a 2014-15 New York Public Library’s Cullman Center Fellowship, a Bogliasco Foundation Fellowship, and a fellowship from the Civitella Ranieri Foundation in Italy.
+She has taught creative writing at the Writer’s Foundry MFA Program at St. Joseph’s College, Brooklyn.
 She is currently an Assistant Professor of English and Creative Writing at the Iowa Writers’ Workshop, where she teaches English and creative writing.
 She is at work on her second novel.

 For more information about Ayana Mathis, please visit ayanamathis.com.